 New York City is home to the world’s largest Jewish population outside of Israel.
 So it’s no surprise that Hanukkah in the Big Apple is a big deal.
 In Brooklyn, Park Slope’s vibrant Jewish community lights a 32-foot tall steel menorah each night of the holiday.
 The lightings are accompanied by hot latkes and live music.
-“Chanukah on Ice” brings festive cheer to Central Park, where families skate to Jewish music, enjoy kosher food, and witness the illumination of an ice menorah.
-NYC’s iconic Jewish delis offer Hanukkah favorites from matzo ball soup to sufganiyot.
+Meanwhile, “Chanukah on Ice” brings festive cheer to Central Park, where families skate to Jewish music, enjoy kosher food, and witness the illumination of an ice menorah.
+And NYC’s iconic Jewish delis offer up a host of Hanukkah favorites, from matzo ball soup to scrumptious sufganiyot.

-The Jewish community in Rome is one of the oldest, making this city home to one of the most unique Hanukkah festivities around the world.
+The Jewish community in Rome is one of the oldest, making this city home to one of the most unusual Hanukkah festivities around the world.
 During the Dark Ages, Rome’s Jews were forced into a ghetto east of the Tiber River.
-Today, the area is a thriving Jewish quarter, where Hanukkah is a chance to celebrate the people’s resilience.
+Today, the area is a thriving Jewish quarter, where Hanukkah is a chance to celebrate the Jewish people’s resilience.
 Typical festivities include a menorah lighting in Piazza Barberini and a rousing street party on Via del Portico d’Ottavia.
-The Great Synagogue of Rome offers family-friendly fare like dreidel games.
-And of course, there’s the food: Italian-Jewish fratelle de chanuka—fritters with raisins, lemon, and honey—are unmissable.
+The Great Synagogue of Rome offers family-friendly fare, like dreidel games.
+And of course, there’s the food.
+The Italian-Jewish fratelle de chanuka—fritters with raisins, lemon, and honey—are unmissable.

-Mumbai is often associated with a different Festival of Lights: Diwali.
-Indeed, Hanukkah in India’s west coast metropolis bears similarities to the Hindu holiday and often takes place around the same time.
+Mumbai’s Jewish community is small, but its roots are ancient.
+Of course, Mumbai is often associated with a different Festival of Lights: Diwali.
+Indeed, Hanukkah in India’s west coast metropolis bears striking similarities to the Hindu holiday and often takes place around the same time.
 Revelers fill the night with songs, sweets, well wishes, and of course, lights.
 Rabbis illuminate a massive menorah in front of the Gateway of India during Hanukkah.
 Elsewhere in the city, people burn oil lamps instead of candles.
-The olive oil legend lives on in dishes like piaju: fried onion lentil fritters.
-Mumbai’s Jewish community is small, but its roots are ancient.
+The tradition of oil-based cooking lives on in dishes like piaju, which are fried onion lentil fritters.

 Which other Hanukkah festivities around the world have you experienced?
 Tell us in the comments!